aleksandergalic/HTMLSubmitForm/README.md

 ```

 ## Actual Submit Form
 - Now, add the actual submit form.
-You have multiple choices of how to make an organized Submit form.
-Here, chose to put all items in a <table> element
+You have multiple choices of how to make an organized submit form.
+Here, I chose to put all items in a <table> element
 - Use the method="POST" to hide input data from the user
+- Add a file like submission.html that loads when the user fills out the data and submits it

 ```
 <form action="submission.html" method="POST">